behu-kea/dat20-classes/week-9/thymeleaf-continued.md

 ### `Header` - level 3

 The `header` fragment should have a parameter called `currentPage`.
 The value of `currentPage` is the url of the page you are currently on.
 That could fx be `dashboard`, `submit`, `success`, etc. In the navigation part of the `header` the current page should be highlighted (maybe with bold text or some other background color) Like seen in the screenshot below.
-The current page is highlighted with a green `background-color`.
+The current page is highlighted with a green `background-color`